St. Tammany Parish, Louisiana: Politics

-St. Tammany Parish has heavily favored Republican politicians.
-In 2020, Donald Trump won St. Tammany by a greater number of votes than he did any other county of Louisiana.
-The last Democratic presidential candidate to carry the parish was John F. Kennedy in 1960.
+St. Tammany Parish has heavily favored Republican politicians; the last Democratic presidential candidate to carry the parish was John F. Kennedy in 1960.
 In 2008, John McCain received 76% of the vote (83,078 votes) in the parish, despite losing to Democrat Barack Obama nationally by a substantial margin.
 In the 2008 U.S. Senate election, incumbent Democrat Mary Landrieu was re-elected, but lost the parish to Republican John Kennedy, with Kennedy winning 61% of the vote (65,150 votes) in the parish to Landrieu's 36% (39,429 votes).
 In 2004, Republican George W. Bush won 75% of the vote (75,139 votes) to Democrat John Kerry’s 24% (24,662 votes).
 The increase in the Republican margin of victory since 2004 has been attributed in part to the relocation of numerous, typically Republican, St. Bernard Parish residents to St. Tammany Parish in the aftermath of post-Hurricane Katrina.
 In the 2024 presidential election, Donald Trump won the parish with 71.1% of the vote to Kamala Harris's 27.3%.